gvwilson/sensibleadventures/nardica/nardica.md

 "Did you get anything more to eat?
 I was going to make some noodles for lunch."

-"It's okay, I'm not hungry,"
+"It's kappa, I'm not hungry,"
 Iffy lied.
 "But auntie,
 there was a man at the Sandhu's,